 Welcome to the Intel-Cornell Cup.
 If you haven’t done so already, please read the general About page first to learn about the background and educational motivation behind this competition.
 Then read the sections below for additional insights.

 Creating an innovative end product is an exciting central part of any project.
 However, in developing their product, students rarely give serious attention to a professional design process.
 This competition and application process is designed to provide a framework that empowers students to learn that a formal design process is a crucial and even valuable part of creating the product they envision.

-We encourage you to use the excitement of the Cornell Cup USA, presented by Intel, competition and the potential to have a trip to Walt Disney World as incentive to encourage your students to take these steps that aim to enhance their project and their educational experience.
+We encourage you to use the excitement of the Intel-Cornell Cup competition as incentive to encourage your students to take these steps that aim to enhance their project and their educational experience.
 Ultimately, as the competition rules say that the application, reports, and presentations are important to do, and the competition itself has been said to be important by Intel, Cornell, and many other leading industry sponsors and prestigious universities, then maybe, just maybe your students will believe you that they are important and there is value to doing them, even if the only value they initially see is that it will help them to be accepted and do well in the competition.